OpusLearning/Calculator/README.md

 Calculation Display: Keeps track of the ongoing calculation, displaying the formula as you build it.
 Colour-Coded Buttons

-To include a screenshot of the calculator in action, place calculator_grid.png in the same directory as this README and use the following Markdown to display it:

-markdown
-Copy code
 ![Calculator Grid Screenshot](./calc.png)
 This line of code will embed the screenshot right in your README, giving a visual preview of the calculator’s interface.